Travel Insurance for New Zealand

 - Acute and non-acute treatment for new conditions, or to prevent the condition becoming acute.

 While this international agreement can cover you for some costs, to secure valuable cover for medical repatriation and personal accident insurance, a Holiday Extras travel insurance policy can be a good investment.
-With the ability to claim up to £15 million worth of medical cover should you need it, you can travel to New Zealand with confidence.

 Securing a good travel insurance policy that sufficiently covers you for emergency medical treatment is paramount, especially if you have a pre-existing medical condition.
 Before you buy your travel insurance online you will go through a series of discreet questions in our medical screening process to determine if you have, or previously had, a medical condition which your policy would need to reflect.
 To find out more about travel insurance with medical conditions please visit our page here.

 Travel insurance for activities in New Zealand

 New Zealand has rightly been described as the adrenaline junkies' paradise, being famous for canyon swinging, skydiving, jet boat riding, scuba diving, and being the home of the world's first commercial bungee.
 Under our annual and single trip policies, you are covered for a range of activities.
 For activities that carry a higher risk, you may need to take out one of our three extra activities packs which can be added to your policy when making a quote.

 Another valuable add-on we offer with all of our policies is cover for winter sports.
 With such a diverse climate, New Zealand's Southern Alps make for a great skiing location — being even larger than the Swiss, French and Austrian Alps combined.
 If you're planning a skiing holiday, it may be a good idea to add the winter sports add-on to your policy, which gives cover for things like piste closure and the loss, theft or damage of ski equpiment.